A Menstrual Tech Youth Program For Black and Brown Girls Ages 10-14

 By the end of the program, girls will have built trusting relationships with mentors whom they can go to for support and guidance.

 It is well known that cultural stigmas and lack of menstrual education can cause fear and shame globally for girls beginning their menstrual journey at menarche-occurrence of the first period.
 FlowTech4Girls participants will destigmatize menstrual health by designing a youth focused technology platform to educate, inform, support, and empower Black and Brown girls throughout their adolescent menstrual journey.
-In turn, the participants will be mentored and educated by Black and Brown women in technology, engineering, medicine, public health and community organizing.
+In turn, the participants will be mentored and educated by Black and Brown women in technology, engineering, medicine, public health and civic engagement.